COMMUNITY EMPOWERMENT THROUGH THE ARTS

 - What values do you hold around the expressive arts?

-- How should you apply and articulate the values, ethical standards and principals unique to expressive arts-based engagement involving diverse populations and settings
+- How can you apply and articulate the values, ethical standards and principals unique to expressive arts-based engagement with folks in community and carceral settings?

-- In which ways does being trauma-informed, understanding the implications of Adverse Childhood Experiences and acknowledging community and individualresiliency inform expressive arts practices?
+- In which ways does being trauma-informed (healing-centered), understanding the implications of Adverse Childhood Experiences and acknowledging community and individual resiliency inform expressive arts practices?

-- What are the necessary skills for effective leadership and session plan implementation?
+- What are the necessary skills for effective curriculum development and implementation?